startupjs/startupjs/packages/vite-plugin-startupjs/README.md

 ## **IMPORTANT** things to follow when writing code:

 1. You **CAN NOT** use `.js`/`.ts` for files which have `JSX` (or use Pug).
 You **MUST** name them `.jsx`/`.tsx`.

+2. To leverage Vite's power of compiling only the pages you currently look at, you have to be using async imports on the router level.

+    Make sure that `pages/index.jsx` (it might also be `pages/index.js`) in all of your apps have the following comment specified at the top of the file:

+    ```
+    /* @asyncImports */
+    ```

+    This will automatically transform all imports in this file into react lazy async imports.